rilianx/Research/papers/convexity_detection.md

 If an acronym is used in the abstract, it must be defined again the first time it is used in the body of the paper.

+---

+I think the paper has improved significantly.
+The introduction is more structured now.
+However I think that english

 ## [Image Augmentation Is All You Need: Regularizing Deep Reinforcement Learning from Pixels](https://arxiv.org/pdf/2004.13649.pdf)